Let’s stop letting women age out of the workforce worse off than men

 Women who are approaching retirement in the U.S. today face a trifecta of challenges: They’re living longer (an average of 20 years past age 65), have significantly less money saved (an average of just $34,000), and face ever-increasing costs, especially for health care (an average of $5,503 a year out-of-pocket).
 This adds up to far greater economic insecurity among women as they age.
 In fact, according to the National Institute on Retirement Security, women aged 65 and older have incomes that are 25% lower than men’s, and they are 80% more likely than men to be impoverished past age 65.

 Women of color face even deeper disparities as they age.
-African American and Latina women earn less from Social Security, assets, and pensions than do white women, and they rely on Social Security for a larger portion of their income, according to the U.S. Department of Labor.
+African American and Latinas earn less from Social Security, assets, and pensions than do white women, and they rely on Social Security for a larger portion of their income, according to the U.S. Department of Labor.

-The good news is that employers have a unique opportunity to turn these numbers around, by thinking proactively about supporting working women today so they can age well later.
+The good news is that employers have a unique opportunity to turn these numbers around by thinking proactively about supporting working women today so they can age well later.
 Here are three ideas.

 Close the pay gap and expand mentoring